 Caramels are a beautiful sugar glider, but from a different country than our regular Petaurus breviceps.
 Caramel’s Latin name is Petaurus breviceps Flavidus.
 They are a different sub-species from the rest of the sugar gliders found here.
 We cannot interbred them with our sugar gliders, as it will cause sterility in the lines.

 Our line of Caramels are from imported stock, and are pure Caramel.
 No other line will be added to them.
-We just purchased a very young and beautiful pair in October of 2017, from my friend Priscilla.
-We should be having some of these beautiful babies available from MacBeth and Ophelia in 2018.

 In the gallery are photos of MacBeth and Ophelia.
 Top photo is one of their offspring.